D0RK5TER/CardsForHumans/README.md

 npm start
 ```

-6. Navigate to local site
+6. Navigate to local site in browser
 ```
 http://localhost:3000/
 ```